 I joined Gibson Dunn’s London office in August 2005 to help start and build the disputes practice in London.
 I was excited and nervous all at the same time but one thing was for sure, the firm’s commitment to excellence in everything that it does meant I was in safe hands.
 We are a growing and dynamic office building on the firm’s stellar reputation and extending our services to clients on this side of the Atlantic.
 From the day I joined and having worked with many offices I was struck by the quality of the lawyers that the firm attracts and this high standard has been maintained for the decade I have been with the firm.
 While legal excellence is critical, more is required to build a strong and successful team.
 We look for collegiate, innovative and resourceful lawyers who can meet the demands of our clients while making the workplace enjoyable.
 Our lawyers are always willing to help and I have enjoyed a strong support network from them.
 Now that I am involved with recruitment, I apply the same rigour and search for excellence.

 The Associates Committee ensures that new associates, whether arriving right after law school or as laterals, transition smoothly into the Firm.
-Committee members organize welcome events for new associates, plan and host the New Lawyer Academy, participate in new associate training, and oversee the buddy program in each office—all with an eye to associate integration.
-Associates Committee members also promote social events and mentorship to allow new associates to get to know lawyers they have not worked with directly.
+Committee members organize welcome events for new associates, plan and host the New Lawyer Academy, participate in new associate training, and oversee the buddy or mentoring programs in each office—all with an eye to associate integration.
+Associates Committee members also promote social events and mentorship to encourage associates to get to know other lawyers in their offices and around the Firm.

 Over the years, the Committee has spearheaded initiatives concerning nearly every aspect of associate life at the Firm.
-The Associates Committee provides feedback and suggests improvements to Firm management, including regarding compensation, mentoring efforts and the myriad of everyday areas of concern to associates (e.g., technology, support staff and resources, book allowance, bar dues, health benefits, childcare, after-hours meal reimbursement).
+The Associates Committee provides feedback and suggests improvements to Firm management, including regarding compensation, mentoring efforts, and many other areas of concern to associates (e.g., technology, support staff and resources, book allowance, bar dues, health benefits, childcare, after-hours meal reimbursement).

 Committee members also organize “town hall” style meetings where Partners-in-Charge report on the state of the office and solicit associate feedback.
 Committee members encourage associates in all offices to bring their ideas or concerns to the Committee’s attention, so the Committee can relay those ideas and concerns and translate them into new programs or solutions.
 Ethan Dettmer, a partner in the San Francisco office, chairs the Associates Committee.
-Jeremy Robison, a Washington, D.C. associate, serves as Vice-Chair.
+Oliver Welch, an associate in the Hong Kong office, serves as Vice-Chair.